The World Nuclear University: developing leaders for our nuclear future

 and radiation technologies.

-The WNU also offers numerous short courses, ranging from one day to one week, addressing the needs of those within the nuclear
+The WNU also offers numerous short courses addressing the needs of those within the nuclear

 industry or those who would like to learn more about nuclear.

 For more information on any of our programmes, or to find out